wijdan1995/hw-week_01-day_04-js-arrays/README.md

 # JavaScript Array HW

+Create a file in this repository named `homework.js` to save your solutions.

 <ol>
-  <li>Create a program that will get the sum of the numbers between 1 and n and return the answer
+  <li>Create a function that will get the sum of the numbers between 1 and n and return the answer
   <br>
     <code>summation(5) // should return 15 because 1+2+3+4+5=15</code>
   </li>